 The Difference between Yagenbori and Yawataya Isogoro Shichimi Togarahi Spice Mixes

 I also have a seven spice blend from “Yawataya Isogoro (八幡屋磯五郎)” at home, which, as I wrote above, is also famous as one of Japan’s 3 Best Shichimi Togarashi.

 As you can see in the photo above, compared to the Yawataya spice, the Yagenbori spice has a blackish color that comes from black sesame seeds and so on.

 By the way, this Yawataya Isogoro’s spice mix is made up of the following 7 spices,

 - Hemp seeds.

-As for the distinctive feature of the Yawataya spice, the Nagano’s famous Shichimi Togarashi is characterized by a ginger flavor and relatively strong spiciness.
+From the difference in ingredients from the Yagenbori spice mix, the Nagano’s famous Shichimi Togarashi is characterized by its pronounced ginger flavor and relatively strong spiciness.